Dry Cleaner Soil Testing

 Commercial Real Estate Environmental Due Diligence

 Today’s standard for commercial real estate due diligence typically starts with a Phase I Environmental Site Assessment (Phase I ESA).
-And only when the conclusions of a Phase I ESA recommend further action, a Phase II Subsurface Investigation becomes necessary.
+Only when the conclusions of a Phase I ESA recommend further action, does a Phase II Subsurface Investigation become necessary.
 However, due to the environmental risk, savvy lenders and investors occasionally insist on a Phase II Subsurface Investigation that is simultaneous to the Phase I ESA.

 Performing a Phase I ESA & Phase II ESA at the Same Time